 When you go off to college, everyone your parents’ age reminds you to cherish the time there, take advantage of every opportunity because it’s going to be the best time of your life and then after that life blows by.
 This terrified me.
 It still does.
 The risk that at some point time will start speeding up and then suddenly, without realizing, I’ll be old, with my best days behind me.

-I’ve thought about this a lot, why did it happen and how could I stop it.
+I’ve thought about this a lot, why does it happen and how could I stop it.
 Most of the people telling me this at the time were baby boomers.
 Most of them had started a career shortly after college.
 Then they worked the same job, in the same city, more or less for the next 30 years.
 This must be what caused the acceleration.
 Without unique new experiences, daily life becomes one long run-on sentence.
-My theory is that having new experiences out of your comfort zone, a complete change in your day to day, adds a punctuation to existence and creates structure in the passing of time.
-Those changes add a rhythm and a topography to our memory that we reflect, appear longer, more meaningful and fulfilling than a smooth progression of nearly identical days.
+My theory is that having new experiences out of your comfort zone, a complete change in your day to day, adds punctuation to existence and creates structure in the passage of time.
+Those changes add a rhythm and a topography to our memory that when we reflect, appear longer, more meaningful and fulfilling than a smooth progression of nearly identical days.

 So I found this post, from the always excellent Brain Pickings, fascinating.
-The piece is mostly a review of a book called Time Warped that focuses on the our perception of time.
+The piece is mostly a review of a book called Time Warped, that focuses on our perception of time.
 The book describes the “reminiscence bump” which explains why most people perceive that time passed comparatively more slowly when they were young.
 When we have unique and new experiences we remember those experiences more vividly and perceive time in higher fidelity.
 A similar effect is called the Holiday Paradox.

 But one of the most enchanting instances of time-warping is what Hammond calls the Holiday Paradox — “the contradictory feeling that a good holiday whizzes by, yet feels long when you look back.”